Dolphins say they were doing ‘due diligence’ on Watson

 That effort, Grier said, was not coming from the Dolphins (1-7), who play host to Houston (1-7) on Sunday.

-Texans general manager Nick Caserio said Wednesday that he couldn’t say how much Watson’s unresolved legal issues played a role in no trade being made, if at all.

-“I don’t really want to comment on something that’s sort of out of my control,” Caserio said.
-“We just take it one step at a time and you take the information as it comes and try to make good decisions, the best we can, and in the end there wasn’t a trade that came to fruition.
-And that happens all the time.”

-Buzbee told KRIV that he never spoke with the Dolphins directly about settling cases, talking instead with lawyers “who were acting as mediators” and Watson’s attorney, Rusty Hardin.
+Buzbee told the station that he never spoke with the Dolphins directly about settling cases, talking instead with lawyers ”who were acting as mediators” and Watson’s attorney, Rusty Hardin.

 A major issue for Buzbee’s clients, he said, was an insistence that they sign non-disclosure agreements as part of settlements.